valeriaopre/starter-hugo-academic/content/home/experience.md

     description: Helped a family run small-medium hospitality enterprise adapt to disruptive Covid-19 regulations Responsibilities included:

-        * Led and supervised transition from a B2C to a B2B business model from 2020-2021 to adapt to disruption caused by pandemic and national restrictive measures for businesses
+        * Leding and supervising transition from a B2C to a B2B business model from 2020-2021 to adapt to disruption caused by pandemic and national restrictive measures for businesses
-        * Contacted and acquired new potential clients within the B2B sector, diversifying customer base
+        * Contacteing and acquiring new potential clients within the B2B sector, diversifying customer base
-        * Reduced staff turnover by introducing new workshops on sale techniques and investing in teambuilding for employees
+        * Reducing staff turnover by introducing new workshops on sale techniques and investing in teambuilding for employees
+- title: Operations Management
+    company: CIFE
+    company_url: ''
+    company_logo: org-x
+    location: Vienna, Austria
+    date_start: '2020-10-01'
+    date_end: '2020-03-01'
+    description: Leading European Agency that promotes educational know-how about international and European issues
+     Responsibilities included:

+        * Leding a team of three into organising panels with prominent figures of the European Institutions such as the High Representative of the EU for Foreign Affairs and the Minister of Foreign Affairs of Vatican City
+        * Initiating the adoption of digitalisation within internal structure of company by creating databases for data collection for better decision making

 design:
   columns: '2'
 ---